-Defines a list of {operation, value} pairs used to match the type field of an ICMP packet.
+Defines a list of {operator, value} pairs used to match the type field of an ICMP packet.
+This list is encoded using the numeric operator format defined in Section 4.2.3.
 Values are encoded using a single byte.

-The ICMP type and code specifiers evaluate to FALSE whenever the protocol value is not ICMP.
+The ICMP type specifiers evaluate to FALSE whenever the protocol value is not ICMP.